 - Work costed between £1,000 and £10,000

+Our ‘Fast Track’ scheme is similar to the National Churches Trust (NCT) Foundation Grant Programme, which encourages churches to act on small urgent maintenance issues.
 The NCT will require you to have raised 50% of the total repair cost before you apply.
-The CHCT grant, with a further grant from elsewhere or a modest contribution from church funds will enable you to do this.
-The NCT are likely to offer you a grant of 50% of the cost of the project (less VAT) up to £3,000.
+It is hoped that the CHCT grant, with a further grant from elsewhere or a modest contribution from church funds will enable you to do this.
+The NCT is likely to offer you a grant of 50% of the cost of the project (less VAT) up to £3,000.

-We hope that this initiative will help churches address the maintenance of their rainwater goods on the grounds that a “stitch in time saves nine”.
+We hope that this initiative will help churches address maintenance issues on the grounds that a ’stitch in time saves nine’.

-To apply download the CHCT Maintenance Application Form.
+To apply, download the CHCT Fast Track Maintenance Application Form.

 Further information about the National Churches Trust (NCT) Maintenance Grant Programme